rodhilton/resume/docs/resume_short.md

     * Created generalized error-handling and reporting tools to aid in servicedesk ticket diagnosis and resolution, reducing customer calls by 50% over 6 months, saving an estimated $4m/year.

-    * Developed new streamlined registration application for creating unified customer identities, increased conversion rate from 40% to 85%, new users over 250k/mo;

 *  __Java Web Applications Developer__ - _Rally Software (acquired by CA Technologies)_ - 2008-2011